An old Chinese proverb says: it is better to take many small steps in the right direction than to make a great leap forward only to stumble backward.

-After careful research to check everything we use, from cleaning products and toiletries, to kitchen ingredients – and then finding replacements which are ethically sourced, we are proud to say we now only use sustainable palm oil products– to ensure nothing is linked to deforestation.
+After careful research to check everything we use, from cleaning products and toiletries, to kitchen ingredients – and then finding replacements which are ethically sourced, we are proud to say we have eliminated the use of palm oil where possible, and where not possible we only use sustainable palm oil products– to ensure nothing is linked to deforestation.

 While it is cheap, useful, and the most widely used vegetable oil in the world, palm oil and its demand has caused deforestation, loss of habitats, and conflict in the tropical countries where it is cultivated.

 For more information see: https://www.eco-business.com/news/what-is-sustainable-palm-oil/

 Plume General manager Dan Trotter recently discovered an innovative scheme which can help avoid products which aren’t as ethical as we’d like.

 The Giki app means you can scan barcodes or search products and find out how ‘green’ they are – you can also check on chemicals of concern and animal welfare.

 In an article on the Giki website, Dan says: “I have three children and we are bringing them up to respect the environment.
 I believe this approach should flow through into my business too.”

 You can read the whole article here:

 Visit https://gikibadges.com to find out more and download the app for yourself.